 - 1 teaspoon freshly ground pepper

-- Bring everything to a boil over high heat, then reduce heat to medium-low and simmer until figs soften, about 40 minutes.
-Cool.
+- Bring everything to a boil over high heat, then reduce the heat to medium-low and simmer until the figs soften, about 40 minutes.

-- Remove bay leaf and discard.
-Place fig mixture in blender or food processor and add chipotle chile, vinegar, salt, and pepper.
-Process until smooth.
+- Transfer the fig mixture to a blender or food processor.
+Add the chipotle chile, vinegar, salt, and pepper, then process until smooth.